Naeemaabubakar/ArewaDataScience-Project-Repo/README.md

-# This repository is Project-based
+# THIS REPOSITORY IS FOR PYTHON PROGRAMMING PROJECT

 # Student Lifestyle Dataset Analysis